dvon/cgbk/lessons/Transformations (Part 2).md

 sum produced by multiplying the row$_i$ terms from the first matrix by the column$_j$ terms from the second, and then adding the resulting values together.
-This is true for any size square matrices, including the 4x4 transformation matrices we're interested in.
+This is true for any size square matrices, including the $4 \times 4$ transformation matrices we're interested in.
 Let's work through an example using the scaling matrix as the first matrix and the translation matrix as the second: